untra/untra.github.io/_posts/2016-01-24-Convex-Analysis-Review.md

 $$f( \lambda x_1 + (1 - \lambda) x_2 ) \leq \lambda f(x_1) + (1- \lambda) f(x_2)$$

 * A function of many variables is convex or concave if it is twice differentiable.
-  * If the functions hessian matrix is positive semidefinite, it is convex.
-Recall a nonsingular matrix is positive definite, and therefore positive semidefinite
-  * If the functions hessian matrix is negative semidefinite, it is concave.